Police In New York State Have Seized A Massive Numbers Of Guns - NewsBreak

 State bans off-duty police officers from carrying guns at New York State Fair

-Off-duty police officers will no longer be allowed to carry their weapons while attending the New York State Fair
+Off-duty police officers will no longer be allowed to carry their weapons while attending the New York State Fair, police departments were notified Tuesday in an email obtained by our sister station

 Officials in New York State Say Minivan Hit Amish Buggy From Behind